souravsathyan/React-Testing/readme.md

 - test the behaviour
 - 3rd party code eg. MUI components instead test he components that uses the MUI components
 - code that is not important from users pov -

+## every test we write include

+- render the component
+- find and element rendered by the component
+- assertion against a value we pass by

+# RTL queries

+- are methods that provided by the testing lib. to find element on page
+- to find a single element

+  - getBy..
+  - queryBy..
+  - findBy..

+- to find multiple elements

+  - getAllBy..
+  - queryAllBy..
+  - findAllBy..

+- SUffix can be Role, labelText, PlaceholderText, Text, DisplayValue, AltText, Title, TestId

+# getBy..
+Queries

+- class of queries returns matching node for query
+- throws error if no match found or multiple match found

+# getByRole query

+- quries elements for given role.
+- Roles refers to ARIA roles : define purpose or behavior of html element for screen reader.
+- by default html elements have roles.
+- we can give role to elements that do not have roles
+- eg: to use an anchor element as button we can add role="button" -